Grande Mestre Nô (Dr. Norival Moreira de Oliveira)

-Mestre Nô began teaching Capoeira Angola in Seattle in the early 1990s and his student Contramestre Mangangá (Syed Taqi) is one of the very few certified to teach his style in the United States.
+Mestre Nô began teaching capoeira Angola in Seattle in the early 1990s and his student Mestre Mangangá (Syed Taqi) is one of the very few certified to teach his style in the United States.
 Mestre Nô considers Syed as his right hand man in the United States, specifically in the State of Washington where he teaches capoeira classes in Seattle, Lynnwood, Tacoma, and Spokane.

-Syed is a world-renowned teacher and practitioner of Capoeira Angola of the new generation, with nearly 20 years of experience in the world of Capoeira.
-Syed is known for his calming zen-like approach to teaching and playing Capoeira.
+Syed is a world-renowned teacher and practitioner of capoeira angola of the new capoeira angola generation, with over 20 years of experience.
+Syed is known for a serious but calming “zen-like” approach to teaching and playing capoeira.

 Professor Galo Preto – (Omari Jarmon)

-Omari has over 15 years of experience in Capoeira.
+Omari has over 15 years of experience in capoeira.
 He is one of the founding members of the Seattle Capoeira Center.
-In addition to Contramestre Mangangá, Omari has trained with Mestre Nô, Mestre Ombrinho, and a number of other Mestres.
-Omari’s Capoeira training began in his early twenties in efforts to be connected to his lost African ancestry.
+In addition to Mestre Mangangá, Omari has trained with Mestre Nô, Mestre Ombrinho, and a number of other Mestres.
+Omari’s capoeira training began in his early twenties in efforts to be connected to his lost African ancestry.
 His dedication grew when Grande Mestre Nô came to Seattle to teach workshops.
 Mestre Nô’s teachings brought him closer to the heritage he was searching for his entire life.

-Along the way, he became a father of 7 beautiful children and they all also play Capoeira.
+Along the way, he became a father of 7 beautiful children and they all also play capoeira.
 Omari regularly assisted in classes and in 2010 launched the children’s program at the Artspace Hiawatha Lofts.
-In 2012, Omari was the first to bring Capoeira to his hometown Tacoma.
-In 2016, Contramestre Mangangá graduated Omari to Instructor.
-In 2018, Omari was promoted to Professor by Grande Mestre Nô.
+In 2012, Omari was the first to bring capoeira to his hometown Tacoma.
+In 2016, Mestre Mangangá graduated Omari to Instructor.
+In 2018, Omari was promoted to Professor by Grande Mestre Nô and Mestre Mangangá.
 He is the founder of the Tacoma Capoeira Center where he leads weekly classes for children and adults.
 A social conscious social-worker by trade you can find Omari and his family at the Tacoma and Seattle Capoeira Center every week.

-Ryan was promoted to Instructor by CM Mangangá in 2017 with the presence of his fellow SCC Instructors and Professors Caimã and Tucano.
+Ryan was promoted to Professor by Mestre Mangangá in 2018 with the presence of Grande Mestre Nô.
 His classes are always high energy and creative and he is known for his great sense of humour and good natured attitude.
-In addition to his Capoeira, he’s the artistic director of The Williams Project, a theatre company in Seattle.
+In addition to his capoeira, he’s the artistic director of The Williams Project, a theatre company in Seattle.
 Capoeira has taught him to sing, dance, play, fight, and how to live a healthy lifestyle.

 Monitora – (Mikhalia Gonzales)